Recruit missing talent: resources for tackling diversity on your board

 2. Those people who do understand school governance are more likely to be older, white, middle class, more educated and higher earning

-3. Most of the governors we surveyed arrived in the role through a “closed-shop” route – often, having worked in the school sector, as parents of school-age children, or having links to the sector, such as through personal relationships
+3. Most of the governors we surveyed arrived in their role through a 'closed-shop' route – e.g. through having worked in the sector/other links to the sector (such as personal relationships), or as parents of school-age children

-And of the current governors we surveyed – themselves typically older (35+), white and more educated – the majority said:
+Of the governors we surveyed – themselves typically older (35+), white and more educated – the majority said:

 1. The public doesn’t understand their role, and believe it to be largely hidden